johnmilimo/proxy-server/README.md

 The bash script compiles the C program files and then starts the proxy server on port `8088`.
 URL: `http://localhost:8088`

-NOTE: The [UPSTREAM_HOST] should be unsecured http as the proxy server is not able to handle ssl termination at the moment.
-You can pull the docker image for httpbin and run it locally to test with.
+NOTE: The [UPSTREAM_HOST] should be unsecured http as the proxy server is not able to perform ssl handshake with the upstream at the moment.

+You can pull the docker image for `httpbin` and run it locally to test with.
 See below how to:

 Pull image: